maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 The server never verified whether each request was coming from a legitimate or a malicious user, but also whether the image was appropriate or not.
 I'm also confident there was no rate-limiting either, which means I could theoretically get rid of the `setTimeout` call in my script to make it more annoying if I wanted to.

-Of course, I'm not implying that Wes wouldn't implement any of the aforementioned security measures if this was meant to be a legitimate app of sorts.
+Of course, I'm not implying that Wes wouldn't implement any of the aforementioned security measures if this was meant to be a production-ready app.
 I'm also not saying that my server is immune to every cyber attack in the book just by the virtue of not accepting user-submitted content and setting up a few firewall rules.

 But the moment you expose a means of communicating with your device, you can be certain that someone **can** and **will** at the very least attempt to abuse it.
 It doesn't matter if it's a random guy from Eastern Europe bored out of his mind or a state-sponsored hacker group looking to recruit more zombies into their botnet.